Chinese

 Even with the LYP cell's superior cold-weather performance, proper physical insulation can further improve winter operating efficiency.

+Using self-heating effects.
 Batteries generate heat during charging and discharging.
 Wrapping the battery enclosure with insulation material (such as thermal blankets or polyurethane foam) retains this self-generated heat, helping the battery stay in a higher operating temperature range.

-This improves output efficiency and extends the usable charging window.
-This is insulation, not heating.
-It consumes no additional energy.
+Installation location.
 Whenever possible, install batteries in a relatively protected position, such as inside a vehicle or equipment enclosure, rather than directly exposed to wind chill.
 Even a simple location adjustment can significantly reduce heat loss from the battery surface.

+The polymer casing advantage.
 The LYP cell's polymer casing has lower thermal conductivity than metal casings, providing a degree of built-in thermal insulation.
 Under the same insulation conditions, polymer-cased cells lose heat more slowly and maintain temperature longer.

 For systems operating in cold environments, physical insulation is the lowest-investment, most direct winter optimization measure available.